-We hit the most southern point on day 14 of our road trip as we travelled from Monterey up north to Napa Valley that day: a 205 mile / 330 kilometer trip.
+We hit the most southern point on day 14 of our road trip as we traveled from Monterey up north to Napa Valley that day: a 205-mile / 330-kilometer trip.

 After loading up the car, we went to the famous 17-Mile Drive that meanders from Monterey via Pebble Beach to Carmel.
-Despite it being rather overcast, it was a great trip.
-Overall pretty amazing houses, gardens, views and golf courses…
+Despite it being slightly overcast, it was a great trip.
+Overall, pretty amazing houses, gardens, views, and golf courses…

 Bird Rock Vista Point: